gorenje/node-red-contrib-introspection/README.md

 - No error checking - network requests are assumed to work

 ### Orphans

-**Update**: This is now a sidebar plugin which shows all unconnected nodes across alls flow tabs.

 ~~Drag the Orphan node into a flow, double click and all nodes that have no connections are shown in the tray.
 Click on a node to highlight its location in the flow.~~